 Since there are several attractions that appeal to adults more than kids they openly sell beer at many of the snack stands.
-The downside is it's mostly, possibly all, Bud Light.
+The downside is it's mostly Bud Light.
 I know Bud Light has its fans and that's fine and everything but I've never willingly bought it.
 Every one I've had in my entire life has been in a captive setting, where the choice is Bud Light or nothing.
 How's that for a slogan - "Bud Light, slightly better than not drinking"?
 The full-service restaurants all have a better selection.

 Have a late lunch at one of the restaurants that serves Blue Moon or other decent drinks.
 It'll be a nice break in the day and hold you over until you get back to the hotel.
 I'd recommend the sci-fi themed one.
 The food wasn't spectacular but it's so very dark and quiet, a really great place to recover for half an hour.

 There aren't a lot of options here.
-A couple places sell Bud Light but they're really buried.
+There are a few beer stands but they're really buried.
 Well, that kind of goes without saying because all the restaurants and stuff are disguised as rundown buildings.
 I only spotted two way back in the Indian/Generic-Asian-themed section.
 Having actually been to India I can note a couple things missing from their representation of the country.
 I have to assume the Rainforest Cafe there serves but I don't see the point in going someplace you can visit back home too.
 It's entirely possible I missed 40-50 beer stands because I thought they were something else of course.